lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 The second escalation path is used to **TEMPORARILY** alter the life cycle state.
 I.e. when this escalation path is triggered, the life cycle state is transitioned into "ESCALATE", which behaves like a virtual "SCRAP" state (i.e. this state is not programmed into OTP).
-This causes [all decoded outputs]({{< relref "#life-cycle-decoded-outputs-and-controls" >}}) to be disabled until the next power cycle, with the exception of the escalation enable life cycle signal ESCALATE_EN which is used for the first escalation path.
+This causes [all decoded outputs]({{< relref "#life-cycle-decoded-outputs-and-controls" >}}) to be disabled until the next power cycle, with the exception of the ESCALATE_EN signal which will also be asserted in this case.

 Whether to escalate to the life cycle controller or not is a software decision, please see the [alert handler]({{< relref "hw/ip/alert_handler/doc/_index.md" >}}) for more details.